wrench-project/wrench/doc/guide/baremetal.md

 # Overview #            {#guide-baremetal-overview}

-A BareMetal service is a service that makes it possible to run jobs on hardware resources.
+A BareMetal service is a service that makes it possible to run directly jobs on hardware resources.
 Think of it as a set of multi-core hosts on which multi-threaded processes can be started using something like Ssh.
 The service does not perform any space-sharing among the jobs.
 In other words,